Day Two

 Guard your heart above all else,

-For it determines the course of
+For it determines the course of your life.

 Proverbs 4:23